 - Just start clicking.
 Not sure what the button over there does?
 That’s a note for itself.
 Suggest a better CTA text for it, better design, or a new placement on the display.

 - Edit all the fields you can.
 Edit text in fields, move objects, insert numbers.
 Maybe you’ll notice some validation errors e.g. text can be entered in fields that only require numbers and should perform calculations.
 Maybe the final calculations are all wrong.
-Maybe you can edit text that should be locked, or fields don’t inherit text from other fields, and they should.
+Maybe you can edit the text that should be locked, or fields don’t inherit text from other fields, and they should.

 - Date formats.
 Beware of them.
 They are different for each browser.
-Check them in different browser and see how they look.
+Check them in a different browser and see how they look.

 - Does your application generate documents?
-Compare information in the application and on that document.
-Maybe some will mis-match, or get lost on it.
+Compare the information in the application and on that document.
+Maybe some will mismatch, or get lost on it.
 For example, our application generated PDFs.
 The application supported adding pictures.
 But, anytime you clicked save on the application when uploading a picture, a picture from the pdf got removed.
 Funny, huh?

 - User roles.
 Different users get different permission to access specific information in the document.
-Test the different ones and see if any of them view more, or less than they should.
+Test the different ones and see if any of them view more or less than they should.

 - Tooltips are helpful.
 Not sure what the button does.
 The user will probably get confused, too.
 Suggest adding some tooltips to important functions, buttons, option on the application.